 What to Do at the El Grazino Sector

-This plan for this section was to fill it with personal anedotes.
-I would hike at La Campana National Park and would give advice for the best miradors.
+This plan for this section was to fill it with personal anecdotes.
+I would hike at La Campana National Park and would give advice for the best viewpoints (known as miradors in Spanish).
 Things didn’t go according to plan and this section of the post is not what I imagined.

 Three days before my visit, a hiker went missing (after ignoring ranger advice).
 The El Granizo and Cajon Grande sectors closed as they searched for the hiker.
 Over the next week, I kept an eye on this story, just to see if the park would reopen.
 It never did and the park remained closed even after I returned home (although it has reopened since).
 So, I never got those views and the personal experience of visiting La Campana National Park.

-However, I did do some research and there are a handful of shorter trails to miradors (viewpoints) in the El Granizo sector.
+However, I did do some research and there are a handful of shorter trails to viewpoints in the El Granizo sector.
 This was my plan and based on some other blog posts I’ve read, seems to be a good plan for those not hiking Cerro La Campana.

 Cerro La Campana